-Mitsubishi UFJ Financial Group, Inc. is Japan’s largest financial services company with assets worth well over US$ 2 trillion.
-It is also one of the biggest subsidiaries of the Mitsubishi Group.
+Mitsubishi UFJ Financial Group (MUFG) is Japan’s largest financial services company with assets close to US$ 3 trillion.
+It is one of the core companies of the Mitsubishi Group.

-The company was established in 2005 with the merger of Bank of Tokyo-Mitsubishi and UFJ Bank, a subsidiary of UFJ Holdings.
-Apart from retail banking services, it provides investment management, retail management and similar services.
+MUFG was created in 2005 with the merger of the Bank of Tokyo-Mitsubishi and UFJ Bank, a subsidiary of UFJ Holdings.
+Apart from retail banking services, it provides investment management, retail management, and similar services.

 4. Bank of China

 Bank of China New York Branch | Image Courtesy: David Shankbone

 Total Assets: US$ 3,270 billion

 The Bank of China (BOC) is the fourth-largest financial institution in the world by total assets.
 It is the second biggest loan provider in China overall and the larger lender for individual consumers.
 The bank has two main subsidiaries with the same name (legally separate), one in Hong Kong and one in Canada.
 BOC operates in almost 30 different nations across the globe, most by any Chinese banks.